For your own personal health and for the overall health of the planet, you should be eating more insects.

 Growing grain and then feeding it to animals so we can eat them — the way the majority of meat is produced nowadays — is incredibly inefficient.
 Between the carbon dioxide emitted as a result of growing grain and the methane burps emitted by cows as they digest it, it's estimated that raising livestock generates about 18 percent of global greenhouse-gas emissions.

-Studies have found that raising insects like mealworms and crickets for food, on the other hand, is much more environmentally friendly, because we don't need to clear nearly as much land to raise them, they're cold-blooded — so require less feed per unit of body weight to sustain themselves — and we can consume their entire bodies, wasting little flesh.
+Studies have found that raising insects like mealworms and crickets for food, on the other hand, is much more environmentally benign, because we don't need to clear nearly as much land to raise them, they're cold-blooded (so require less feed per unit of body weight to sustain themselves), and we can consume their entire bodies, wasting little flesh.

-This graph, from the UN report, shows the greenhouse gas emissions that result from producing a kilogram of pork and beef, compared to a kilogram of insect meat:
+As a result, the difference in greenhouse gas emissions between producing insects versus conventional meat is huge.
+This graph, from the UN report, shows the emissions that result from producing a kilogram of pork and beef, compared to a kilogram of insect meat:

 2) Insects are a highly nutritious protein source